gupti/Arduino-Length-Measurer/README.md

-#Simple program for Statistic Project
+#Simple Program for Statistics Project

-Code for the Arduino Leonardo to measure length
+This code is for an Arduino to measure length using a linear potentiometer.